gabrielluciano/personal-blog/README.md

         401 (UNAUTHORIZED) - When authentication is not valid or isn't present 403 (FORBBIDEN) - User is not an admin
 ```

+### User

+POST /signup

+    Allows user to create an account providing name, email and password

+    Return status:
+        201 (CREATED) - User created with success
+        400 (BAD_REQUEST) - Request body is invalid

+POST /login

+    Allows user to login using its email and password returning a JWT Token

+    Return status:
+        200 (OK) - User successfully logged in
+        401 (UNAUTHORIZED) - Wrong credentials were provided